keptan/superCuteGrab/README.md

 sorry if you have any problems with my crappy software; I didnt really expect anyone else to use it please tell me any questions or problems you have ill rewrite it soon!

+the up arrow indicates that the two images are equally cute and if the aspect ratio of the image is all messed up use the down arrow to fix that

+use freesoftware like libreoffice or gnuplot to look at your cute tag results after